adam22gary/adam22gary.github.io/README.md

 #IMPORTANT:

 1. Allow the website your location for the weather to active
-2. Javascript need to be enabled
+2. Javascript need to be enabled ddddd

 #Purpose: